 - Learning and building the evidence base: bringing together a broad range of research and policy fields.

 Health systems in these fragile environments are failing, resulting in emergencies such as Ebola, as well as persistent public health concerns such as cholera, HIV/AIDS, tuberculosis and polio.
 Basic access to health is jeopardized, inequality increases, and the very vulnerable suffer most with peaks in infant mortality, acute malnutrition and maternal mortality.
-The world's worst problems - conflict, terrorism, drugs and human trafficking, absolute poverty, corruption, infectious and chronic disease, and genocide – predominate and flourish (rather than originate) in fragile states.
+Fragile states are at greater risk of experiencing problems such as conflict, terrorism, drugs and human trafficking, absolute poverty, corruption, infectious and chronic disease, food security and genocide.
 While there have been few successes, there are some regions that have adapted to fragility through the (nascent) construction of resilient health systems.
 Others have developed small, but replicable, models of innovative programming that are promising in local settings and potentially beyond.

 With the overall theme being Fragile Environments and Global Health, the subthemes that will emerge in programming will include: